neithere/argh/README.rst

     * infer argument action from the default value (for booleans);
     * add an alias root command ``help`` for the ``--help`` argument.

+:No NIH Syndrome:
+    `Argh` supports *completion*, *progress bars* and everything else by being friendly to excellent 3rd-party libraries.
+No need to reinvent the wheel.

 Sounds good?
 Check the tutorial!

 Relation to argparse